SilentComics/Strip/readme.txt

 This template call all comics episodes but will only display their titles, in ascending order.
 It’s basically a single row of titles, grouped by stories.

 `taxonomy-story-draft.php`
-The fallback for all uncategorised stories — no pagination.
+The fallback for all uncategorized stories — no pagination.
-Note that for the theme to run smootly you should have a single taxonomy for each story.
+Note that for the theme to run smoothly you should have a single taxonomy for each story.
 A "draft" taxonomy is a good way to preview your unpublished stories.

 `taxonomy-story-name.php`
 A sample template — replace “name” by your own story title and duplicate this template with new details for each new story

-## A word about pagination.
-Pagination behaviour in WordPress is a fragile thing.
-As in, some changes can result in unpredictable behaviour.
-I have tried to comment the templates to avoid unexpected results such as breaking pagination or not displaying admin dashboard as expected.
+## Pagination.
+In WordPress, pagination method differs for a static front page and other pages — Strip has archives for comics (archive.story.php and taxonomy-story-name.php for instance).
+If you use these template for your home page you need to adjust the pagination accordingly
+ `get_query_var( 'paged' )`` should become  `get_query_var( 'page')``

 == Frequently Asked Questions ==